synadia-io/testing.java/README.md

 * Each round (Steps 1-4) counts as 1 in the log.
 * 6 individual full threads each ran the process.
 * Failure at any step is logged, but ignored, meaning for instance if it fails at step 3, the consumer is not removed.
 * The process pauses if there are 11,000 or more consumers.
-It then waited until the Consume process removed consumers and would resume once there were 6,500 or fewer consumers.
+It then waits until the Consume process removed consumers and would resume once there were 6,500 or fewer consumers.
 * [Produce Source Code](src/main/java/io/synadia/workloads/ConsumerInfoSim.java#L218)

 #### Client Instance 2